 When saving referenced layers in a project and the project setting is set to relative paths, QGIS still writes the referenced project as absolute.

-#3 Updated by Gavin Fleming almost 9 years ago
+#3 Updated by Gavin Fleming over 9 years ago

 - OS version set to 11.04

 - Operating System changed from all to linux